Burgstall-labs/ComfyUI-BETA-Helpernodes/readme.md

 *   This node is useful for counting the number of lines in a text input, which can be useful for various text processing tasks.

-### Scene Detect 🎥 🅑🅔🅣🅐
+### Scene detect & split 🎥 🅑🅔🅣🅐

 Detects scene changes in a batch of images and outputs up to 5 scenes as individual batches.
-Remaining frames can be chained to additional Scene Detect nodes for processing more scenes.
+Remaining frames can be chained to additional Scene detect & split nodes for processing more scenes.

 **Inputs:**

 *   `images` (IMAGE): The input batch of images (video frames).
-*   `threshold` (FLOAT): Detection threshold for ContentDetector (default: 27.0).
-Lower values detect more scene changes, higher values detect fewer.
+*   `threshold` (FLOAT): Detection sensitivity threshold (default: 27.0).
+Lower values (e.g., 15-20) detect more scene changes (more sensitive).
+Higher values (e.g., 30-40) detect fewer scene changes (less sensitive).

 **Outputs:**

 *   `scene_1` through `scene_5` (IMAGE): Individual scene batches.
 Returns `None` if fewer than N scenes are detected.
 *   `remaining_frames` (IMAGE): Frames after the last output scene.
-Use this to chain to another Scene Detect node to process more scenes.
+Use this to chain to another Scene detect & split node to process more scenes.
 *   `scene_frames` (IMAGE): Preview batch containing the start and end frame of each detected scene.
 *   `scene_summary` (STRING): Detailed summary including:
     *   Total frames processed